 On September 1, 2020, the federal CDC also issued a temporary halt on evictions nationwide until December 31, 2020 for all tenants with an expected taxable 2020 income of $99,000 or for an individual or $198,000 annually for a couple filing a joint tax return.
 Much like the Washington moratorium, the new federal order also does not include forgiveness of rent – tenants will still owe all accrued rent, interest and late fees when the moratorium ends.
 The federal eviction ban only applies to evictions for lack of rent payment, not for other reasons like destruction of property.

 If you own or manage rental property in Washington State and you have questions about the rapidly-changing laws surrounding landlord and tenant rights during the COVID pandemic, Limitless Law PLLC has years of experience with real estate law, and we’re here to help.
-New clients are welcome to call us at 360-685-0145 for a free 15-minute phone consultation.
+New clients are welcome to call us at 360-685-0145 to schedule a consultation.